29 May 2015

-Nepal is one of the world's poorest countries, and is struggling to overcome the effects of ten years of civil war.
-Ranking 138th on the Human Development Index, 40 per cent of its 29.8 million people live in poverty.
+Nepal is one of the world's poorest countries, which is struggling to overcome the effects of ten years of civil war.
+Foreign aid is vital to Nepal and there is also a reliance on trade with neighbouring India.
+It is estimated that over 25 per cent of the 30.4 million people of Nepal live in poverty.

 Most of the country is dependent on agriculture and it’s estimated that 100,000 working horses and donkeys play an important role in supporting the livelihoods of approximately one million people.

 The Brooke programme follows two different kinds of approaches, i.e. extensive in the hills (across nine districts) and intensive in the plains (across five districts) - grasslands in the foothills of the Himalayas.